Rinvey/rinvey.com/home.md

    - USB C Power Port with USB C Charger
    - USB C Rechargeable Battery that can also use the USB C Charger
    - 64 GB (Normal) SD Card Storage
- - Rynvei Phone™ - RISC-V Cell Phone / Handheld Video Game System Running Rynvei OS
+ - Rinvey Phone™ - RISC-V Cell Phone / Handheld Video Game System Running Rinvey OS
-   - Contains the Rynvei Board™ CPU, Battery and Charger
+   - Contains the Rinvey Board™ CPU, Battery and Charger
    - Mobile Broadband Internet (VoIP for calls)
    - Wifi/Bluetooth
    - 1 TB (Normal) SD Card Storage
    - Phone Case
    - AUX Port
    - Stereo Speakers (Landscape) - Not Tinny!
- - Rynvei Laptop™ - RISC-V Laptop Running Rynvei OS
+ - Rinvey Laptop™ - RISC-V Laptop Running Rinvey OS
    - Laptop shell, where you dock your phone as the trackpad (acts as CPU)
    - Also works as remote external monitor for phone without needing to dock
    - Large Touchscreen with Stylus (Doubles as drawing tablet)